ChrisTutorials/GameComposition/docs/GAMECOMPOSITION_ROADMAP.md

 ## Notes / Constraints

 - `GameComposition.Core` must remain **engine-agnostic** (no Godot/Unity references).
-- Keep the GDScript backlayer small and deterministic.
+- No GDScript framework backlayer is maintained for GameComposition.